Firstly, return on investment (ROI) is not a new concept, but can you articulate it with marketing?

 Readers of why marketing and finance should be BFF, will know that inability to measure MROI can hinder marketing.
 It could lead to budget cuts or frustrate owners who want to know their money is well spent.

 Many marketing teams spend money on paid search and with good reason.
 The headline inbound marketing statistic is $1 spent on Google AdWords yields $2 revenue (the American Economic Association) .
 There are examples of up to 13.11x the money ‘risked’ but that is the exception.
 Some would define $2 revenue for $1 spent as an ROI of 100% (the value of the initiative net of marketing spend divided by the spend).
 Others would question the contribution on the $2 revenue and it paints a different picture.

-Sales teams that want improving sales can get frustrated with marketers ‘not pulling their weight’ if they cannot measure value add.
+Sales teams that want increased lead generation can get frustrated with marketers ‘not pulling their weight’ if they cannot measure value add.
 Some sales teams view marketing as a ‘brand builder’ and people who update websites.

 How a marketing consultant can open up dialogue

-Our marketing experts support all aspects of business strategy and create robust marketing plans aligned to sales objectives with measurable results.
+Our marketing experts support all aspects of marketing strategy and create robust marketing plans aligned to sales objectives with measurable results.
 A common language of metrics means MROI is simplified.